4 Jun – 20 Sep

 Is the experience seated or standing?

-Audiences will be standing for the majority of the experience but there are opportunities for guests to sit down for short intervals.
+Audiences will be standing for the majority of the experience.
+There are a few opportunities for guests to sit down for short intervals early on in the performance but these are limited.
 The experience requires you to travel in groups through different areas, interacting with the set and the performers as you go.
 You should be prepared to stand for periods of around 20 minutes at a time.

 Does “immersive” mean there will be audience participation?